 Make LinkedIn part of your daily sales activity

-I have written about using LinkedIn instead of a daily commute as I work from home, so around 8:00, 4:30 and 11:30 for lunch – essentially to be there before my audience so my posts are more visible.
+I have written about using LinkedIn instead of a daily commute as I work from home, so around 8:00, 16:30 and also around 11:30 for lunch.
+Timing is specific – essentially to be there before my audience so my posts are more visible.
 Lunchtime is quite good as it’s not prime time and, in my experience, people tend to interact more on Social Media then.
 It’s also when America arrives at work, so many of my contacts there become more active.

 LinkedIn can be used for many purposes, so look for what you value and your time will be well rewarded:

 - Listen – what are your network and Linkedin talking about in your home feed.
 Take ownership of what you receive, by seeking out what you like and switching off what you don’t.
 And if you don’t like something just ignore it – making a fuss by replying just gives it visibility to your network of contacts.

 - Learn – LinkedIn is great for researching professional topics.
 Articles by Influencers and experts are valuable insight.